Civlac/SRWLED-Wiki/Persistent-Variables-and-WLED.md

 byte* SEGENV.data;                  // Available for your routine.
 ```

-SEGENV.aux0 and SEGENV.aux1 are both unsigned 16 bit values, which you can use as persistent variables in your routines.
-The question is, what if I need:
+SEGENV.aux0 and SEGENV.aux1 are both unsigned 16 bit values, which you can use as persistent variables in your routines and will be unique for each SEGMENT.
+The question is, what if you need:

-* Floating point or long variables?
+* A floating point or long variable?
 * An array?
 * A structure?

 At that point, you'll need to make use of that *byte SEGENV.data pointer and allocate memory for it and then redefine how it's used.
-Let's examine some methods to do so, and we'll be reviewing some of the animations in FX.cpp to do so.
-WLED has a method called SEGENT.allocateData() that allocates memory for your animation.
+Let's examine some methods to do so and review some of the animations in FX.cpp to do so.
+WLED has a method called SEGENT.allocateData() which allocates memory for your animation.
 Here's some examples of how to use that.

 ## Basic Memory Allocation

 In its simplest form, the routine mode_dynamic() just performs a basic request to allocate space for the length of a given SEGMENT with:

-`  if (!SEGENV.allocateData(SEGLEN)) return mode_static(); //allocation failed
+`  if (!SEGENV.allocateData(SEGLEN)) return mode_static();           // If it fails, WLED runs mode_static().

-It doesn't make use of additional variables and is probably a good idea to implement on other animations, especially in a limited environment, such as the ESP01.
+It doesn't make use of additional variables and is probably a good idea to implement on other animations, especially in a limited environment such as the ESP01 and with a considerable number of LED's.

 ## An Array